 - Vancouver (WA)

-- Would run from Vancouver Mall to downtown, where it would meet future LRT connection to Portland
+- Would run from Westfield Vancouver Mall to downtown, where it may connect with future LRT connection to Portland over Columbia River Crossing

 - York Region